Venus

 Composition of Venus

 internal-structure-of-venusScientists have very less direct knowledge about the Venus composition.
-They think that it also has an iron or nickel core covered by mantle and crust.
+They think that it also has an iron or Nickel core covered by mantle and crust.

-Venus is a very hot planet in our solar system so that no spacecraft can survive the surface for longer than few hours due to intense heat.
+Venus is a very hot planet in our solar system so that no Spacecraft can survive the surface for longer than few hours due to intense heat.
 Which makes it very difficult to study.

 Discovery of Venus